Plugs into the stack you already run on.

 // curl -fsSL https://YOUR_PULSE_HOST/api/skills/export \

 The AI client sees only what the workspace it’s scoped to can see.
 SKILL.md bundles compile per-viewer with binary redaction; the MCP server enforces ACLs on every tool call.
-Bearer auth via your existing pk_live_*API key — same token your other integrations use, with the read scope.
+Bearer auth via your existing pk_live_* API key, the same token your other integrations use, with the read scope.

 Two ways to wire Pulse into your own systems.